-At the University of Twente a number of different research groups participate in the three specializations offered in the Master’s programme in Applied Physics.
+At the University of Twente a number of different research groups participate in the five focus areas represented in the Master’s programme in Applied Physics.

 Physics of Fluids (POF) studies various flow phenomena, in particular those related to bubbles.
 The group’s main research themes are Turbulence and Two-Phase Flow, Granular Flow, Micro- and Nanofluidics and Biomedical Application of Bubbles.